Kingsford Smith Drive Public Art Trail

 Read more about this artwork on the National Library of Australia website.

-Select an icon on the map to read about each artwork in the public art trail and to view a thumbnail image.
+Select an icon on the map to read about each artwork in the public art trail and to view an image.
 Alternatively, slide the 'map view' button (on the right, above the map) to 'text view' to read about the artworks in a table (without images).